bojackchen/digital-flow/README.md

 4. Post-synthesis Simulation (platform: Synopsys&reg; VCS)
 5. Place & Route (platform: Cadence&reg; Encounter Digital Implementation)
 6. Post-layout Simulation (platform: Synopsys&reg; VCS)
-7. Integration with analog part (platform: Cadence&reg;)
+7. Integration with Analog Part (platform: Cadence&reg;)

 Note that the above steps are iterative.
 For example, after logic synthesis, it is possible that the design no longer meets the design specification, thus you need to fall back to